Learn How to Fondue

 This page contains all the fondue information and fondue tips that you need in order to have a great fondue party.

-Fondue comes from the French verb fondre and means melted.
+Fondue comes from the French verb fondre (to melt) and 'fondue' means melted.
 It normally refers to the Swiss cheese fondue that is served in a heavy pot called caquelon.

 Some may erroneously think that fondue was an invention that originated in the 1970s.
-While most people in America were introduced to fondue back then, fondue originates from well before 1970s.
+While most people in America were introduced to fondue back then, fondue was created well before 1970s.
 People in Switzerland have been enjoying fondue for a long time.

 This national dish for the people who live in the mountains of Switzerland is composed of a mixture of Emmentaler and Gruyère cheeses, wine and kirsch.
 People dunk small bread cubes into the cheese fondue.
 For more information on fondue neuchâteloise, visit the Encyclopaedia Britannica.

-This type of meal allows for great conversation between family and friends and it's here to stay, judging by the ever increasing popularity of fondue restaurants such as the Melting Pot.
+This type of meal allows for great conversation between family and friends and it's here to stay, judging by the ever increasing popularity of fondue restaurants and chains such as the Melting Pot.

 How to Fondue - Fondue Etiquette